yahreen/mausberry-switch-recalbox/README.md

 This guide is adapted [from a post](http://blog.recalbox.com/forums/topic/circuit-mausberry-et-recalbox/page/4/#post-16499) by CHB on the blog.recalbox.com forums.
 Additional shout-outs to [Acris](http://blog.recalbox.com/forums/topic/circuit-mausberry-et-recalbox/page/2/#post-7616) for the initial legwork on the scripts.

-Additional setup instructions for the on-off switch available at [Mausberry Circuits](http://mausberry-circuits.myshopify.com/pages/setup).
+Setup instructions for the on-off switch available at [Mausberry Circuits](http://mausberry-circuits.myshopify.com/pages/setup).

 ## Setup